- About Extension

-- Clubs are required to submit an Annual Club Financial Statement every year by December 1, whether or not any fundraising activities were held.
-Advisory committies are also required to submit an Annual Advisory Financial Statement every year by December 1.
-Financial Statements are sent to club contact leaders and advisory treasurers each fall.
+- Clubs are required to submit an Annual Club Financial Statement every year by August 1, whether or not any fundraising activities were held.
+Advisory committies are also required to submit an Annual Advisory Financial Statement every year by August 1.
+Financial Statements are sent to club contact leaders and advisory treasurers each summer.

 - Clubs are not required to conduct fundraising activities.

 - Fundraisers should only be held to raise money for a specific purpose in carrying out the 4-H mission.

 - Clubs/Advisories must submit a 4-H Fundraiser/Donation Proposal form at least two weeks prior to the activity.
 The Extension Agent must approve all proposals in order for the fundraiser to be conducted in the name of 4-H.